The Esteemed Gentleman Articles

 Light Your Cigar With The Correct Lighter

-Once you have cut your cigar, you're ready to light it.
-You want to avoid using just any old gas station lighter.
+Avoid using gas station lighters.
 The fluid in these lighters will give your cigars a bitter, off-putting taste, and the lighter itself will likely burn your hands, since it's not designed to stay lit for extended periods of time.

 For cigars, you want to use either a soft flame lighter, a torch lighter, or a match.
 Soft flame and torch lighters use butane, which will not give the cigar any foul flavours.
 If you are using a match, strike it and wait for the head to burn off.
 Then you can light your cigar or transfer the flame to a cedar spill for a truly Cuban cigar-lighting ritual.